nqpz/rash/README.md

 ## User documentation

-`rash` is a state-saving pseudo-shell tailored for concieggs.
+`rash` is a state-saving pseudo-shell tailored for IRC bots, but hopefully also applicable in other cases.

 When its `read` instruction is encountered, the program exits.
 When the program is run again, it restarts at that `read` instruction and uses the command-line